jonian/libretro-tanuki3ds/README.md

 - xxhash (build only)
 - capstone (build only)

 They can all be installed with your local package manager (brew on macos, apt on ubuntu, etc).
+Additionally, to compile on arm64 you will need [xbyak_aarch64](https://github.com/fujitsu/xbyak_aarch64) which you need to manually build and install.

 To build use `make`.
 You can pass some options to make, `USER=1` to compile a user build with lto, and `DEBUG=1` for unoptimized build with debug symbols.
 You need a compiler which supports C23 such as `clang-19` for both linux and MacOS.
 For MacOS it can be installed via brew.
-Currently Windows is not natively supported, but you should be able to use the emulator on Windows through WSL (Windows Subsystem for Linux).

-Note for M1 Mac users: we currently only support x86 native builds, so you will need to install the x86 version of brew.
-A guide can be found [here](https://gist.github.com/progrium/b286cd8c82ce0825b2eb3b0b3a0720a0).
+Windows support is planned.

 ## Usage
 Launching the executable will give you a prompt to select the game file (currently supports .elf, .3ds/.cci, .cxi/.app files, roms must be decrypted).